edgio-docs/edgio-docs/guides/production.md

 ## Network configuration

-On "Networking" tab for your environment you can find DNS and whitelisting IP configuration.
+On the "Networking" tab for your environment you can find the DNS and whitelisting IP configurations.

 ![networking](/images/production/networking.png)